BCLibraries/burns-exhibits/content/GMH-jesuit-victorian-poet/family.md

 {{% largefigure src="Hawaii.jpg"
-           headline="Frontispiece/titlepage with an image of Her Majesty Queen Emma of Hawaii" description="Hopkins, [*Hawaii: the past, present, and future of its island-kingdom ; an historical account of the Sandwich Islands (Polynesia)]*(https://bc-primo.hosted.exlibrisgroup.com/permalink/f/1jdnfk3/ALMA-BC21366330800001021), DU625 .H79 1869 MANLEY HOPKINS " size="x-large" align="center"%}}
+           headline="Frontispiece/titlepage with an image of Her Majesty Queen Emma of Hawaii" description="Hopkins, [*Hawaii: the past, present, and future of its island-kingdom; an historical account of the Sandwich Islands (Polynesia)*](https://bc-primo.hosted.exlibrisgroup.com/permalink/f/1jdnfk3/ALMA-BC21366330800001021), DU625 .H79 1869 MANLEY HOPKINS " size="x-large" align="center"%}}

 {{% /largefigure %}}